NoriSte/reactjsday-2019-testing-course/book/intro-to-react-testing/hooks-and-act.md

 # Hooks and `act`

-We can now convert the `Button` component used in the previous section into a Functional Component using `useState` hook instead of a class
+We can now convert the `Button` component used in the previous section into a functional component using the `useState` hook:

 ```jsx
 import React from "react";